 In both cases, the focus will be on a collaborative process in which TAs are an integral part of the department's teaching, and will be supervised and trained in ways which will help in the development of their pedagogical skills.
 Students will gain experience by either leading discussion sections or taking over class sessions during the semester and the TA will be observed and given feedback.

-After the first year, each student will also serve as a Research Assistant to a faculty member in the department for one semester.
+At some point after the first year, each student will also serve as a Research Assistant to a faculty member in the department for one semester.
+When this occurs will depend on faculty research needs and student availability.